aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 ## 📖 Project Overview

-This project focuses on automating repetitive support information collection for 1st Level Support.

-This project started as a one-click support information tool: a PowerShell-based workflow designed to collect crucial system details quickly, such as computer name, IP address, serial number, Windows version, last reboot time, and antivirus status.
+This is a one-click support information workflow: a PowerShell-based approach designed to collect crucial system details quickly, such as computer name, IP address, serial number, Windows version, last reboot time, and antivirus status.

 In a support situation, technicians often need basic device details before they can continue with troubleshooting or documentation.
-Instead of asking the user to manually find values such as the computer name, IP address, serial number, Windows version, or last reboot time, the script collects the information into a standardized report.
+Instead of asking the user to manually find values such as the computer name, IP address, serial number, Windows version, last reboot time, or antivirus status, the script creates a standardized text report as part of the support workflow.

-The script creates a standardized text report as part of the support workflow, with details such as computer name, current user, IP address, serial number, Windows version, last reboot time, and antivirus status.

 During local testing, I also explored packaging the script as a one-click executable with a desktop shortcut, so a non-technical user would not need to open PowerShell manually.